Have You Ever Thought Of Having A Dinner Party?

 Dinner Is Served

-Upon the announcement that dinner is being served, the dinner guests make their way to the table to find a little handwritten place card with their first and last name carefully appointed on the center of their place setting.
+Upon the announcement that dinner is being served, the dinner guests make their way to the table to find a little handwritten place card with their first and last name carefully appointed in the center of their place setting.
 The side dishes are all awaiting them in perfectly covered serving dishes.
 The seating arrangement had been well thought out in advance and carefully crafted by the hosts.
-After the guests are seated comfortably, the hostess magically appears with a decorative and well staged tray containing the main dish.
+After the guests are seated comfortably, the hostess magically appears with a decorative and well-staged tray containing the main dish.
 The dinner guests make approving noises and gestures just at the sight of it.
-The dinner conversation is engaging the discussion is a bit more in depth with guests sharing about current events and often a tad bit of gossip.
-Once dinner is through, everyone convenes in the parlor or living room for an after dinner drink, desert and game of charades.
+The dinner conversation is engaging the discussion is a bit more in-depth with guests sharing about current events and often a tad bit of gossip.
+Once dinner is through, everyone convenes in the parlor or living room for an after-dinner drink, dessert, and game of charades.

 As the evening winds down guests are given their coats and our host/hostess see each one out the door and waving as they drive off.
 We see that dishes are piled up in the kitchen and we hear our hosts proclaim that they can wait till morning.